 ‘Through visceral strings, ambient rooms, aching reverb and first-person field recordings we are placed in the role of voyeur – bearing silent witness to Curran’s decoding of the (foreign) city.

 Both meditative and mental hurdle, the 23 minute piece challenges listeners to be still and absorb, whilst translating its layered sounds into an unyielding message – one that speaks of intimate place and bears witness to Curran’s methods by which they grapple with their role within it’.

 (National Film and Sound Archive Australia)

 ‘Brianne Curran improvises with an expressive freedom, dynamic energy and a desire to dig into the moment that is rare.
-Carrying the gift of a great education, she wields music of great clarity and force’.
+Carrying the gift of a great education, they wield music of great clarity and force’.

 – Clayton Thomas (Australia)